 Step 1: Optimise the Site Structure Of Your Shopify Store

 For your store to seal its success, it is critical to have a proper layout.

 User-friendliness is essential.
 Shoppers should easily and quickly be able to find what they are looking for.
-This results in them staying on your page longer, looking at more pages and this could increase your ranking on the search engines.
+This results in them staying on your page longer, and looking at more pages and this could increase your ranking on the search engines.

 Is there a way to make your site easier to move around?

 Yes.
 Keep it simple.
 Eliminate excessive categories and subcategories.

 It is easier for search engines to crawl a site by having a simple structure.
 This makes it easier to rank your site and your products.

 You can use the following SEO-friendly structure as an example:

-The diagram shows that your products are only a few clicks away from your main page, which makes it simple and fast for your visitors to find what they are looking for and it is also easy for the search engine crawlers.
+The diagram shows that your products are only a few clicks away from your main page, which makes it simple and fast for your visitors to find what they are looking for and it is also easy for search engine crawlers.

 You also need to add an About Page and a Contact Page for your Shopify site.
 Do not overlook these pages as they build trust with your visitors and with the search engines too.